tiagocostarebelo/tcr-js-utilifns/README.md

 **js-utilifns**
 ================================

-A collection of JavaScript utility functions for common operations on **dates, numbers, objects, and strings**.
+A collection of JavaScript utility functions for common operations on **dates, numbers, objects, arrays and strings**.
 This library was built to improve my developer's knowledge of JavaScript while creating a useful set of tools for personal projects and, potentially, for others in the community.  `js-utilifns` aims to provide a consistent and reliable set of functions, reducing the need for repetitive coding.